rodrigoavilaCS/Portfolio/README.md

 - **Frontend with React**: The application is built using React, ensuring a responsive and efficient user interface.

-- **"Hire Me" Page**: A section for potential clients to connect and collaborate through an easy-to-use contact form.
+- **Hire Me**: A section for potential clients to connect and collaborate through an easy-to-use contact form.

 ## Tech Stack